History of Indigenous Australians: Culture

-Many Indigenous communities also have a very complex kinship structure and in some places strict rules about marriage.
-In traditional societies, men are required to marry women of a specific moiety.
-The system is still alive in many Central Australian communities.
+In many Aboriginal communities a complex kinship structure developed and most groups were divided into two inter-marrying halves called moieties.
+Polygamy was common, although many marriages were monogamous.
 To enable men and women to find suitable partners, many groups would come together for annual gatherings (commonly known as corroborees) at which goods were traded, news exchanged, and marriages arranged amid appropriate ceremonies.
 This practice both reinforced clan relationships and prevented inbreeding in a society based on small semi-nomadic groups.